 Tampa Police Scanner: How Florida's Third-Largest City Kept Radios Open

-Between 2018 and 2021, Miami-Dade, Broward, and Palm Beach counties all encrypted their police radios.
+Across Florida, agency after agency has gone dark: the Palm Beach County Sheriff encrypted full-time in 2018, Miami Beach in 2021, Pasco County by 2023, plus Coral Gables, Hialeah, and others.
 Tampa Bay did not.
-With 400,000 city residents and 1.5 million in Hillsborough County, Tampa shows that major metros can stay open if they choose to.
+With 400,000 city residents and 1.5 million in Hillsborough County, Tampa shows that major metros can keep dispatch open if they choose to.
 Here is what that looked like and how it held.

 Key facts at a glance